When you apply for a loan or a credit card, the cost of borrowing over time is expressed as the annual percentage rate or APR.

-It's a key term a consumer should consider when choosing a lender, and it’s helpful to understand what goes into an APR so you can choose a lender that meets your financial needs.
+APR is a key factor to consider when choosing a lender.
+Understanding what goes into an APR can also help you choose a lender that meets your financial needs.

-Here are six things to know about APR.
+Here are 6 things to know about APR.

-1. APR vs. Interest Rate: They're not always the same
+1. APR and interest rate are not always the same

 APR can include both the interest rate and other costs of borrowing.
 For some loans and mortgages, for example, the APR will include certain costs associated with a loan, such as points or origination fees.